RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Method

 \subsection{Inference}

-In our zero-shot setting, we directly perform testing on the test set, without any videos from the training set for training.
+In our zero-shot setting, we directly perform test-time learning, where only text corpus of training split are used for retrieving caption candidates.
+The retrieved captions are used to generated soft targets as mentioned in Sec.~\ref{sec:captiongenerator}.
 The learnable tokens are optimized by the total loss:

 where $\lambda_l$, $\lambda_s$, $\lambda_w$ and $\lambda_v$ are the corresponding loss weights.